daattali/daattali.github.io/_posts/2015-04-21-r-package-shiny-app.md

 Now running `runExample("myapp")` will launch the "myapp" app, and running `runExample()` will generate a message telling the user what examples are allowed.

-#### 3. The best of both world: include the app in the package AND host it on a shiny server
+#### 3. The best of both worlds: include the app in a package AND host it on a shiny server

 The solution that I end up using most often myself is a combination of both of the above.
-I like to supplement my pacakges with a shiny app (or sometimes create a package that is mostly a shiny app), and showcase it on my [shiny server](https://deanattali.com/2015/05/09/setup-rstudio-shiny-server-digital-ocean/).
+I like to supplement my pacakges with a shiny app (or sometimes create a package that is mostly a shiny app), and showcase it on my [shiny server](https://daattali.com/shiny/).

 To do that, follow the instructions above to create a package.
 Then follow [my instructions to create a shiny server](https://deanattali.com/2015/05/09/setup-rstudio-shiny-server-digital-ocean/) and make sure to install your new package.
 The last step is to make your new package's shiny app runnable from the shiny server; simply create a file `/srv/shiny-server/myapp/app.R` with the following code: